Google Equitable Design Fellowship

 Although meditation apps are proven to alleviate mental health challenges, they are used by a narrow demographic of users.

-The meditation market is projected to expand 2.5x by 2027— it is essential we understand how to create equitable platforms to welcome more diverse audiences to access the health benefits.
+The meditation market is projected to expand 2.5x by 2027— it is essential that we understand how to create equitable platforms to welcome more diverse audiences to access the health benefits.

 Phase 1: Traditionally Designed App